eventer-neuroscience/eventer-fresh/content/repository/intro.md

 <div align="justify">

-Add text here about how to utilise the repository and links to google forms etc
+Add text here about how to utilise the repository and links to the [google form](https://forms.gle/bhwnMsPS7gqAGqev9/)

 </div>